Lasting Transformation: Behavior Change That Sticks with Eric Zimmer

 - Track evidence, not perfection.
 Each evening write one sentence: "Today I remembered when ___."
 If you forgot all day, write: "I remembered now."

 - Review after seven days.
 Keep, change, or retire the loop.
-The goal is learning what helps wisdom survive contact with real life.
+You are learning what helps wisdom survive contact with real life.

 Make the practice almost too small.
-A tiny loop you repeat teaches your system more than a beautiful protocol you abandon.
+A tiny loop you actually repeat teaches your system more than a beautiful protocol you abandon by Wednesday.

-Implementation-intention research gives cautious support to this structure: linking a specific cue to a specific response — “if situation X occurs, then I will do Y” — can help people translate intentions into action.
-It does not override every nervous-system state, but it reduces the number of decisions you have to improvise while activated.8
+Implementation-intention research gives cautious support to this structure: linking a specific cue to a specific response ("if situation X occurs, then I will do Y") can help people translate intentions into action.
+It does not override every nervous-system state, but it reduces the number of decisions you have to improvise while activated.2

 Replace "I should" with intention, then refresh the meaning

-Jonny raises an important tension: behavior change can become rigid, controlling, and disconnected from the body.
-Eric’s answer is contextual.
-If “fluidity” leads to aliveness, trust it.
-If it leads to fourteen hours of Halo, ice cream, and self-hatred, more structure may be needed.9
+Jonny raises an important tension in the conversation: behavior change can become rigid, controlling, and disconnected from the body.
+Eric's answer is contextual.
+If "fluidity" leads to aliveness, trust it.
+If it leads to fourteen hours of Halo, ice cream, and self-hatred, more structure may be needed.

-The better question is: What does this moment require from me so that my deeper intention can live?
+The diagnostic question: What does this moment require from me so that my deeper intention can live?

 - What matters to me?